Sequoia India appoints Shweta Rajpal Kohli as head of public policy

 “Hopefully, Kohli will be able to get Sequoia backed businesses to dedicate some management bandwidth towards current distasters-in-waiting, like the reworking of safe harbour in India, the flaws with India’s data protection bill, and the nationalisation of data being seeded with the Indian government approach to non personal data.”

-Apart from Kohli, former Star India executive Gayatri Vasudeva also joined Sequoia India as its chief marketing officer, and former CTO of Gojek, Ajey Gore, joined the VC firm as operating partner.
+Apart from Kohli, former Star India executive Gayatri Vasudeva has also joined Sequoia India as its chief marketing officer, and former CTO of Gojek, Ajey Gore, joined the VC firm as operating partner.